SSX: SSX Blur

 Players have the ability to upload their own music to SSX to create custom playlists for menu and in-game music.
-SSX also features a dynamic music remix tool that will automatically remix licensed tracks and custom music based on the player's actions and performance in-game.
-The objective of the game is to beat Griff, team SSX's rival, and conquer all nine deadly descents.
+SSX also features a new dynamic music remix tool that will automatically remix licensed tracks and custom music based on the player's actions and performance in-game.
+The objective of the game is to beat Griff, Team SSX's rival, and conquer all nine deadly descents.
 The story takes the player across the world with nine different characters, one for each descent, and it also features two special add-on characters.

-Mobile games
+Other games

+SSX Out of Bounds

-SSX: Out of BoundsSSX: Out of Bounds was released on the N-Gage on January 24, 2005.
+SSX Out of Bounds was released on the N-Gage in January 2005.
 It is a port of the console installment SSX 3 but downsized for the handheld.
 The game features multiplayer capability over Bluetooth.